Translator and Language Detector APIs

 The translateStreaming(input, options) method steps are:

-1. Let operation be an algorithm step which takes arguments chunkProduced, done, error, and stopProducing, and translates input given this’s source language, this’s target language, chunkProduced, done, error, and stopProducing.
+1. Let operation be an algorithm step which takes arguments chunkProduced, done, error, and stopProducing, and translates input given this’s source language, this’s target language, this’s input quota, chunkProduced, done, error, and stopProducing.

 2. Return the result of getting a streaming AI model result given this, options, and operation.